enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-ii.md

 * is an Arithmetic operator used to multiply any number of expressions with a minimum of 2.
 * is an Arithmetic operator used to divide the 2nd expression to the first (exactly 2 expressions can be used).
 * is an Arithmetic operator used to multiply exactly 2 expressions.
-* is an Arithmetic operator used to divide any number of expressions
+* is an Arithmetic operator used to divide any number of expressions.

 ---
 ## Revision